zeove/blog/note/HTML&CSS.md

 4、A minimum and maximum width or height can be set for a box.
 This helps ensure that content remains legible when a user shrinks or expands their browser window.

 5、If an element's box becomes too small, the content may overflow.
 The overflowed content can be controlled with the `overflow` property.

+---

+1、You can style the borders of an element's box.

+2、The `border-width` property allows you to set the thickness, or width, of a border.

+3、The `border-style` property allows you to change the style of border used.

+4、The `border-color` property allows you to change the color of a border.

+5、Individually setting the style, thickness, and color of a border can bloat code.
+It's more efficient to use the shorthand border property and specify all three properties at once, in that order.

+6、Box borders don't have to be square.
+Their corners can be rounded with the `border-radius` property.